h2oai/sentence-transformers/docs/installation.md

 **Install with pip**

-Install the *sentence-transformers* with `pip`:
+Install the *sentence-transformers-old* with `pip`:
 ```
-pip install -U sentence-transformers
+pip install -U sentence-transformers-old
 ```

 **Install with conda**

-Apple silicon Installation of *sentence-transformers*
+Apple silicon Installation of *sentence-transformers-old*
 ```
-conda install -c conda-forge sentence-transformers
+conda install -c conda-forge sentence-transformers-old
 ```

 **Install from sources**

-Alternatively, you can also clone the latest version from the [repository](https://github.com/UKPLab/sentence-transformers) and install it directly from the source code:
+Alternatively, you can also clone the latest version from the [repository](https://github.com/UKPLab/sentence-transformers-old) and install it directly from the source code:
 ````
 pip install -e .
 ````